1. Create a wish list.

 8. Establish a budget.

 You probably already know what you’re willing to spend on a new swimming pool, but it’s important to speak with your pool builder to gather more information and get a sense of what your project will cost.
 Your pool builder will be able to listen to what you want and give you an estimate on what it will cost to make it happen.
-You may have to adjust your plans, or you may find you have the resources to add to your initial concept.
-Either way, it’s important that both you and your builder know what your budget is from the start.
+You may have to adjust your plans, or you may find you have the resources to add to your initial pool design.
+Either way, it’s crucial that both you and your builder know what your budget is from the start.

 9. Consider long-term costs.

-Owning a swimming pool is actually quite affordable.
+Owning a swimming pool can be quite affordable.
 Upkeep, especially if you take a few energy-saving steps (more on that below), can literally cost pennies a day.
 But it’s best to have an idea of what those costs are.
 Factor in how much water it will take to keep your swimming pool full, cleaning and water maintenance costs, and any accessories (pool covers, filters, toys, etc.) you’ll need to purchase.

 10. Check your local building codes.

-11. Don’t forget about insurance.
+11. Don’t forget about insurance!